AlexTLDR/infrastructure-training/goals-app/README.md

 2. docker build -t goals-react .  -> to rebuild the image with the correct docker network configured

-3. docker run --name goals-frontend --rm -d --network goals-net -p 3000:3000 -it goals-react
+3. docker run -v "$(pwd)/src:/app/src" --name goals-frontend --rm --network goals-net -p 3000:3000 -it goals-react -> replace -it -d to run in detach mode